JustinFay01/atmos/docs/roadmap.md

       * Must store these in the database for historical queries.
     * Select file format implementation (e.g., CSV, TXT)
     *   Convert the UTC time to the local timezone of the user (if specified in the request).
+    * Have the option to unique 5 minute averages
 6.  **Sentry Integration:**
     *   Integrate Sentry SDK into `Atmos.Presentation` for backend error logging.
     *   Integrate Sentry SDK into the React POC for frontend error logging.